arnold-c/reproducible-research/guideline.md

     - plotly (https://towardsdatascience.com/the-next-level-of-data-visualization-in-python-dd6e99039d5e)

 ### Creating a notebook

+> **Note:** You can substitute the phrase *"Jupyter notebooks"* with *"Jupyter Labs"* if you would prefer to have a full IDE allowing you more control over the system.

 You can either open up the anaconda navigator and then Jupyter notebooks, or open Jupyter notebooks directly.
 Once open, navigate to the directory you would like to create the notebook in (*If you are using a version control system like git, then you should be within the project's repository*)